 SP - OAK

-Sean Manaea earned the win Thursday against Detroit, allowing two runs on five hits over six innings with seven strikeouts and zero walks.
+Sean Manaea earned the win on Wednesday against Kansas City, allowing five runs on nine hits over five innings with three strikeouts and one walk.

-Sean Manaea earned a no-decision Friday against the Astros, allowing one (earned) run on six hits over six innings with four strikeouts and one walk.
+Sean Manaea earned the win on Thursday against the White Sox, allowing one run on five hits over seven innings with nine strikeouts and one walk.

 The one run Manaea allowed was on a two-out RBI single by Jose Abreu in the third inning.
 This is now two straight starts where Manaea allowed two runs or less over seven innings.
 He has posted a 3.79 ERA on the season.

 Sean Manaea took the no-decision on Friday against Toronto, allowing two runs on five hits over seven innings with nine strikeouts.

 Outside of a two-run long ball hit by Teoscar Hernandez in the fourth inning, Manaea was dominant in this outing against a strong Blue Jays lineup.
 He departed the game with Oakland up 8-2, but a six-run frame by the Blue Jays in the eighth inning cost him the win.
 Nevertheless, Manaea was able to bounce back after not being able to escape the fifth inning in his two previous starts.